halfbrained/cuda_lsp/readme/readme.txt

     "cmd": ["pyls"]
 }

-Name of the file is not important.
+Extension of files should be '.json'

 * List of language identifiers can be seen here: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#-textdocumentitem-